timsnadden/spectrum-tokens/README.md

 - deleting tokens
 - changing token value type (e.g., from a color to a dimension; anything that would break a parser expecting specific data types)

+## Deprecations

+### Planned token name changes

+Tokens with a name changed will first be marked as deprecated, while a new token will be created with the new name; the deprecated token will then become an alias for the new token.
+Finally, the deprecated token will eventually be removed, most likely in the next major release if there has been sufficient time to notify teams.
+The required amount of time is still to be determined.

 ## Releases